Carlokb472/python_web_scraping/README.md

 openpyxl library for handling Excel files
 # Setup
 # 1. Install the required libraries
 Before running the script, make sure you have the required libraries installed.
-You can install them using pip\
+You can install them using pip:\
 pip install requests openpyxl
 # 2. Clone or Download the Project
-You can clone the project using the following command or download it from the repository:
+You can clone the project using the following command or download it from the repository:\
-# git clone <repository-url>
+git clone <repository-url>

 # 3. Running the Script
 The script fetches course data from a public API and saves it into an Excel file named python_courses.xlsx.
 Each page of data is fetched in the loop, and the resulting data is appended to the Excel sheet.

-To run the script, execute the following command:
+To run the script, execute the following command:\
-# python main.py

-# python main.py
+ python main.py
 #4.
 Expected Output
 The output of the script will be an Excel file named python_courses.xlsx.
 The file will contain the following data columns for each course: